 Moving for a job to a new city is exciting, but it can also be expensive if you hire professional movers to tackle every aspect of the job.
-Fortunately, there are a number of DIY moving options that can keep more of your hard-earned money in your pocket.
+Fortunately, several DIY moving options can keep more of your hard-earned money in your pocket.

 1. Set a budget.